ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 This is a common solution for several reasons:

 - Very easy to implement.
 Especially when a test needs to be rolled out ASAP, and there's no existing test infrastructure, it can be tempting to just slap a modulo arithemtic operator in there and call it a day.
-- Memoryless: you don't need to remember how people were assigned, because it's already recorded in their ID and the splitting method.
+- Memoryless: you don't need to save how people were assigned, because it's already recorded in their ID and the splitting method.

 _The problem_ with splitting with mods are: